Schedule of Events

 In Conversation: Trizanne Barnard of Trizanne Signature Wines

-Trizanne is a highly skilled wine maker, we pick her brain about working with grape farmers, evolution of brand and what recognition means in a competitive market.
+Trizanne is a highly skilled winemaker, we pick her brain about working with grape farmers, evolution of brand and what recognition means in a competitive market.

 1.30pm-2.30pm Lunch and tastings